- 2014 final ordinary dividend

 2014 final ordinary dividend

-Westpac Banking Corporation's final dividend for the year ended 30 September 2014 will be paid on 19 December 2014.
-The final dividend rate will be 92 cents per share and the dividend will be 100% franked with Australian franking credits at the company tax rate of 30%.
+Westpac Banking Corporation's final dividend for the year ended 30 September 2014 was paid on 19 December 2014.
+The final dividend rate was 92 cents per share and the dividend was 100% franked with Australian franking credits at the company tax rate of 30%.

-The Market Price at which shares will be transferred to participants under the Dividend Reinvestment Plan will be advised to the market following the pricing period.
+The Market Price at which shares were transferred to participants under the Dividend Reinvestment Plan was $32.68.
+For more information go to the Dividend Reinvestment Plan page.

 Read the full 2014 final ordinary dividend announcement (PDF 200kb) - 3 November 2014